 Simple configuration screens, with recommended default settings, make these exceptionally fast and are easy to fill out.
-Drop-down menus offer one-click access to hundreds of built-in adaptors.
-These adaptors include connectors that listen for and transport data, processors that perform operations on the data stream and format readers that allow you to instantly read in data.
-All these adaptors can be configured in seconds and provide eiConsole for EDI X12 users tremendous productivity benefits.
+Drop-down menus offer one-click access to hundreds of built-in adapters.
+These adapters include connectors that listen for and transport data, processors that perform operations on the data stream and format readers that allow you to instantly read in data.
+All these adapters can be configured in seconds and provide eiConsole for X12 EDI users tremendous productivity benefits.

 Data Format Support

 ECMap does most of the data transformation process under-the-hood.
 There is no ability to extend ECMap or add to the software itself.
 When a new version of HL7 or EDI, etc. comes out, the user has been wholly reliant on ECMap to integrate support for these into the product.